Is it time to come back to my blog?

 I hate to gloat, but I think I’ve done pretty bloody good with this goal so far.
 I’ve kept to my regular blogging schedule, been to a couple of blogging events and I’m working on interacting more and more on my social media (still working on finding that perfect spot with Insta, but I’m trying).
 Blogging is probably my favourite thing in the world (besides The Office) and since the start of this year I’ve made some incredible friends through it, so this goal is going very well.
 I can’t wait to see where blogging can take me later in the year!

-2. Sleep more/better
+2. sleep more/better

 I was actually pretty worried about this one, considering my sleeping pattern literally disappeared in 2018, but I’ve been doing relatively good with my sleeping.
 I get up at the same time every day and I’ve set myself some ‘time targets’ for getting into bed and turning off technology etc. I do sometimes still get days where I can’t get to sleep until late, but on the whole my sleeping has definitely improved.

-4. Learn to budget
+4. learn to budget

-My next goal of learning to budget is going about as well as you can expect it to go for a fresher.
+I recently shared a post about how to save money easily as a student.
+While I'm certainly more sensible with my money, my next goal of learning to budget is going about as well as you can expect it to go for a fresher.
 The problem is I’m a serial snacker.
 Everything else in my budget is fine, but I just have to go to Tesco and buy a load of snacks every so often because I’ve bloody eaten them all.
 I’d like to say I’m going to work on this, but let’s not kid ourselves.
 My snacking habits are going nowhere.

-5. Stop putting things off
+5. stop putting things off

 And finally, probably my biggest (and broadest) goal was to stop putting things off.
 Well, I’ve (successfully) applied to become a student mentor, applied to study abroad, been to two blogging events on my own and done a few other things that have pushed me out of my comfort zone.
 I can definitely give myself a pat on the back for those things, but I’ve also pulled out of a few things because of my anxiety and I do still put a lot of things off if I’m having a bad brain day.
 For now, I’m going to be making small steps and not focus too much on when I do put something off.